-These two activities-recognizing forms between languages and morphing them within a language-enable you to get your bearings in the labyrinth of a foreign language.
+These two activities-recognizing and using analogies between languages and within a language-enable you to get your bearings in the labyrinth of a foreign language.

-Now, these two functions would solve all our problems if languages were regular, fixed systems that followed uniform laws.
-Unfortunately, they are not, because what is used by many will inevitably change.
+These two functions would solve all our problems if languages were regular systems that follow uniform laws.
+Unfortunately, that is not the case.

+Languages cannot be fixed systems because what is used by many will inevitably change.

-Language is a tool used for millions of purposes.
-Its change is natural: it stretches and it wears away, it widens and it shrinks.
+Language is a tool, used by millions for millions of purposes.
+Its change is natural: it yields and it wears away, it widens and it shrinks.
 It loses its regular shape.
-And it loses its shape where it is touched by the most people: at everyday words.
-And everyday words are what all language learners must deal with.
+It loses its shape where it is touched by the most people: at everyday words.

-What kinds of everyday words have changed?
-Our language teachers have compiled a list of the 40 most frequently used English verbs (do, take, go, come, eat, drink, etc.).
-Almost all of them are irregular.
+Our language educators have compiled a list of the 40 most frequently used English verbs (do, take, go, come, eat, drink, etc.).
+Every one of them is irregular.